 Tips for making this vegan brownie recipe

-These fudgy vegan brownies are crazy easy to make, but there are a few things you should keep in mind to ensure your brownies come out the best they possibly can.
+These fudgy vegan brownies are crazy easy to make!
+They’re beautifully fudgy with a genius combination of almond butter, applesauce, and coconut flour. there are a few things you should keep in mind to ensure your brownies come out the best they possibly can.

 - If you’re 100% vegan, make sure the dark chocolate is dairy-free.
 Most dark chocolates are naturally vegan, but dairy products are easy to sneak into chocolate bars so read the label to be safe!